giantswarm/docs/src/content/guides/prepare-aws-account-for-tenant-clusters/index.md

   - m5.2xlarge per region: **250**
   - other instance types to be used as workers: increase accordingly

+(Please extend the list of EC2 instance to also contain the types you need frequently.)

 When requesting a service limit increase, you will be asked for a description of your use case.
 You can use this text for the purpose:

 > We intend to run multiple Kubernetes clusters in this account, potentially used